Vincit/objection-graphql/README.md

 Now you would have `myProp_lt: value` instead of the default `myPropLt: value`.

 By default the model names are pluralized by adding an `s` to the end of the camelized table name.
-You set a custom plural form and singular forms for the root fields like so:
+You can set a custom plural and singular names for the root fields like so:

 ```js
 const graphQlSchema = graphQlBuilder()